kareemmahlees/tablex/docs/CONTRIBUTING.md

 ## Multiply tiny is better than a Big one

 Separating your changes into multiple small commits is better to review and debug than a big fat commit

+## Changesets

+It is very preferable to add a changeset at the end of your work in the pr.